this page last modified

 - NCI web site section on ALL, accessed 2010

 Most children diagnosed with ALL enroll in a clinical trial or follow a standard treatment protocol (that itself is designed by past clinical trials).
 Historically, childhood ALL was the first childhood cancer to be treated systematically with chemotherapy and radiation in clinical trials; today, childhood ALL patients still enter clinical trials more often than do adult cancer patients.
-An excellent history of ALL treatment is available online: The Cure of Childhood Leukemia.
+An excellent history of ALL treatment is available on the NAS Beyond Discovery site: The Cure of Childhood Leukemia.
 Because of the success of past clinical trials, and because of the parents who enrolled their children in them, today most children with ALL are cured.

 Most ALL clinical trials in North America are offered by the COG (Children's Oncology Group).
 Before there was COG, there was CCG (Children's Cancer Group) and POG (Pediatric Oncology Group); these two groups merged into COG in 1999.
 As of 2005, many children still follow CCG or POG trials that were designed about the time of the merger, and those trials still have the POG or CCG designation; the newest COG trials are designated "AALL".
 The majority of children's hospitals offer COG trials; St Judes and Dana Farber are notable exceptions in that they write their own slightly different trials.